 What did you see the operator do?

-3. Did you realize the operator was angry before he/she got the fork lift truck?
+3. Did you realize the operator was angry before he/she got the on fork lift truck?

 This question also suggests a conclusion that may not have been established as a fact.
 Unless the witness has already told the interviewer that the operator was angry, the question is only asking the witness to verify the interviewer's assumption.
 Once again, the question should be aimed at getting witnesses to tell what they saw, not what the interviewer suggests they saw.
 A better way to determine what the witness observed is to phrase the question like this: